PricingFrontier/python-for-pricing-course/docs/4. Visualisation/index.md

 # 4.0.
 Visualisation

-Effectively communicate your pricing insights by mastering data presentation techniques.
+Effectively communicate pricing insights by mastering data presentation.
 This chapter covers how to create clear tables, insightful charts, interactive dashboards, and polished PDF reports to share your analysis with impact.

-Present data in well-structured, readable tables that make your analysis clear and easy to interpret.
+Present data in structured, readable tables that make analysis easy to interpret.

-Leverage Python’s charting libraries to create visuals that highlight trends, patterns, and outliers in your data.
+Use Python’s charting libraries to build visuals that highlight trends, patterns, and outliers.

-Build interactive dashboards to track pricing metrics and share insights dynamically with your team.
+Create interactive dashboards to track metrics and share insights dynamically with your team.

-Automate the generation of professional PDF reports that combine tables, charts, and commentary into a cohesive package.
+Automate professional PDF reports that combine tables, charts, and commentary into a cohesive package.